hanghanghappy/cse15l-lab-reports/lab-report-1-week-2.md

 > ssh cs15lwi22ava@ieng6.ucsd.edu <br>
 > replace the "ava" by your own letters of your account
 > - Enter the password
-> - This is how it should look like if it is your first time
+> - This is how it should look like if it is your first time<br>
 > ![Image](Photo/lab1screenshot1.png)

 **Trying Some Commands**<br>